Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 Tenkasu (tempura scraps) is one of those ingredients I’ve never seen at a store around here.
 It’s supposed to be available pre-packaged in bags, and if you can find it, go for it.
 However, if you can’t, I frankly don’t think it’s worth the hassle to make it at home.
 Even though it’s apparently a classic ingredient (in Takoyaki as well), serving to make the pancake fluffier and enrich its taste, I can’t say it makes that much of a difference.
 If you do want to make your own, thoroughly mix 30g of tempura batter mix with 60ml of cold water.
 Heat up neutral oil in a pan or saucepan (at least 1cm deep) to 180°C. Dip your chopsticks in the batter and drip it into the oil.
 Fry for half a minute, fish out the fried dough, and shake off excess oil.
 Store on some paper towels.
 Rinse and repeat until all the dough is fried.
 This should yield around 50g of tenkasu.

 Nagaimo (aka Japanese mountain yam or Chinese yam) helps with the consistency and integrity of the pancakes.
 It’s very slimy and it lightly irritates the skin, so be careful when grating it.
-I find this one more important than tenkasu and don’t recommend skipping it.
-If you can’t find any, consider adding a little more dashi and/or egg, as the nagaimo adds a lot of moisture.
+This recipe originally contained nagaimo, but since it’s hard to find internationally, I’ve since scrapped it.
+The updated batter ingredients are battle-tested and guaranteed to yield the right consistently regardless.

 As-you-like-yaki